IBM/ddc-2021-development-to-production/docs/ml-model-deployment/sample-application-integration.md

 #### Deploy Application

 * [Optional] Configuring the application: You can inspect or change the deployment definitions for this application in the file named `manifest.yml`.
 As defined, your application will have a random URL.
-You can could change that by setting `random-route: false` and picking a unique name in the `name` section.
+You can could change that by setting `random-route: false` and picking a unique name (for example append your initials to the existing name "ddc-workshop-app-XYZ) in the `name` section.

 * Ensure you are logged in on the IBM Cloud CLI.
 If you are running from the Cloud Shell, the CLI is automatically logged in for you, so you could skip to the next step.
 Otherwise, in the terminal, enter the command `ibmcloud login` to login and authenticate.
 (You can also use `ibmcloud login --sso` if your organization uses single-sign-on).